D. B. Cooper: Back in the air

-Around 7:40 pm, Flight 305 took off, with only Cooper, Mucklow, Scott, Rataczak and Flight Engineer Anderson aboard.
-Two F-106 fighters from McChord Air Force Base and a Lockheed T-33 trainer—diverted from an unrelated Air National Guard mission—followed the 727.
+Around 7:40 pm, Flight 305 took off, with only Cooper, Mucklow, Scott, Rataczak and flight engineer Anderson aboard.
+Two F-106 fighters from McChord Air Force Base, plus a Lockheed T-33 trainer—diverted from an unrelated Air National Guard mission—followed the 727.
 All three jets maintained "S" flight patterns to stay behind the slow-moving 727, and out of Cooper's view.
-After takeoff, Cooper told Mucklow to lower the aft staircase.
-She told him and the flight crew she feared being sucked out of the aircraft.
-The flight crew suggested she come to the cockpit and retrieve an emergency rope with which she could tie herself to a seat.
+After takeoff, Cooper instructed Mucklow to lower the aft airstair.
+Mucklow told him and the flight crew she feared being sucked out of the aircraft.

+The flight crew suggested Mucklow come to the cockpit and retrieve an emergency rope with which she could tie herself to a seat.
 Cooper rejected the suggestion, stating he did not want her going up front or the flight crew coming back to the cabin.
-She continued to express her fear to him, and asked him to cut some cord from one of the parachutes to create a safety line for her.
-He said he would lower the stairs himself, instructed her to go to the cockpit, close the curtain partition between the Coach and First Class sections and not return.
+Mucklow continued to express her fear to Cooper, and asked him to cut some cord from one of the parachutes to create a safety line for her.
+Cooper said he would lower the airstair, instructed her to go to the cockpit, close the curtain partition between the coach and first class sections and not return.